APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Politics

-- [OpenPrecincts](https://openprecincts.org/) - OpenPrecincts is a data and software resource to open the redistricting process to all citizens and ensure that the next decade’s district boundaries are fair for all voters.
+- [OpenPrecincts](https://openprecincts.org/) - OpenPrecincts is a data and software resource to open the redistricting process to all citizens and ensure that district boundaries are fair for all voters.

 ### Resilience and Natural Hazards